Taraggi Medal

 The Taraggi Medal ("Progress Medal"; "Tərəqqi" medalı) – is the state award of Azerbaijan Republic.
 The award was created by Heydar Aliyev, the President of the Republic of Azerbaijan, on December 6, 1993 by the Decree No. 758.
+Recipients of the award include Leyla Aliyeva, the daughter of Azerbaijan's ruler Ilham Aliyev and granddaughter of former ruler Heydar Aliyev.

 Status

 The Taraggi Medal is given to: